xabikos/xabikos.github.io/_posts/2014-11-18-create-a-multitenant-application-with-entity-framework-code-first---part-2.md

 ---
 #### A short introduction

-In continuation of [Part 1][part1] about creating a multitenant application with Entity Framework Code First we are going to see how we can use Interceptors to apply filtering when querying the data in a transparent way for our application.
-It is highly recommended to read the [first part][part1] as this post assumes you are already familiar with the problem.
+In continuation of <a href="http://xabikos.com/multitenant/application%20design/software%20as%20a%20service/2014/11/17/create-a-multitenant-application-with-entity-framework-code-first---part-1.html"> Part 1</a> about creating a multitenant application with Entity Framework Code First we are going to see how we can use Interceptors to apply filtering when querying the data in a transparent way for our application.
+It is highly recommended to read the <a href="http://xabikos.com/multitenant/application%20design/software%20as%20a%20service/2014/11/17/create-a-multitenant-application-with-entity-framework-code-first---part-1.html">first part </a> as this post assumes you are already familiar with the problem.

 The idea behind this implementation came up based on two very nice projects in Github which try to give a generic solution to the filtering problem.
 The first project is called [EntityFramework.Filters][effilters] and it was the first one from [Jimmy Bogard][effiltersauthor] which has a NuGet [package][effilterspackage] as well.
 The second very similar project which solved a couple of issues is [EntityFramework.DynamicFilters][efdynamicfilters] from [jcachat][efdynamicfiltersauthor] which also comes with a NuGet [package][efdynamicfilterspackage].
 I have to highlight here that both of the projects give a wider solution to query filtering with Entity Framework and for our solution we are going to use just the general idea of filtering.